Tonie-NG/google-site/README.md

 # Tonie Search
 ## Description:
-This is a search spin off of the google search site.
+This is a personalized search website and it's basically a spin off of the google search site.
 It can be used to search about virtually anything and it returns text result, articles, videos and photos

 ## Live Demo
  Click [Here](https://tonie-search.netlify.app/search) to display the live demo of this Application